 |Canon 1D Mark III« »||Y||-||-||-||-||-||2.0||-||-||-||Canon 1D Mark III|

 |Nikon D4« »||Y||mono||mono||-||-||micro||2.0||-||-||-||Nikon D4|

 |Nikon D3S« »||Y||stereo||-||-||-||mini||2.0||-||-||-||Nikon D3S|

 |Nikon D60« »||Y||-||-||-||-||-||2.0||-||-||-||Nikon D60|

 Both the D300S and the D3 have been discontinued, but can regularly be found used on eBay.
 The D3 was replaced by the Nikon D4, while the D300S was followed by the Nikon D500.

-So what conclusions can be drawn?
-Is there a clear favorite between the Nikon D300S and the Nikon D3?
+So how do things add up?
+Is the Nikon D300S better than the Nikon D3 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.